-The college is also a member of the American Association of Community and Junior Colleges, the Southern Association of Junior-Technical Colleges, the Florida Association of Colleges and Universities, the American Council on Education, the Council for Resource

-Development, and other national professional organizations for institutions of higher learning.
+The college is also a member of the American Association of Community and Junior Colleges, the Southern Association of Junior-Technical Colleges, the Florida Association of Colleges and Universities, the American Council on Education, the Council for Resource Development, and other national professional organizations for institutions of higher learning.

-Chipola's Nursing programs have been approved for Candidacy by the Accreditation Commission For Education In Nursing, Inc. (ACEN), and are expected to gain ACEN accreditation in the Fall of 2014.
+Chipola's Nursing programs are accredited by the Accreditation Commission For Education In Nursing, Inc. (ACEN).